fbpx

 When can I resume day-to-day activities?

-You should feel ready to resume your normal routine within a week.
+You should feel ready to resume your normal routine within a week or two, although exercise should not be undertaken for at least several weeks after surgery.
 However, you are required to follow all post-operative instructions until all healing has taken place.

 What complications can arise from the procedure?